 - The self-correction aspect focuses on AI's ability to progressively tune and improve a result until it achieves the desired goal.

-In his article "4 main types of AI explained," author David Petersson described how modern artificial intelligence evolved from AI systems capable of simple classification and pattern recognition tasks to systems capable of using historical data to make predictions.
+In his explanatory article on four main types of artificial intelligence, author David Petersson outlined how modern artificial intelligence evolved from AI systems capable of simple classification and pattern recognition tasks to systems capable of using historical data to make predictions.
 Propelled by a revolution in deep learning -- i.e., AI that learns from data -- machine intelligence has advanced rapidly in the 21st century, bringing us such breakthrough products as self-driving cars and virtual assistants Alexa and Siri.

 Reactive AI.
-Algorithms used in this early type of AI lack memory and are reactive: That is, given a specific input, the output is always the same.
+Algorithms used in this early type of AI lack memory and are reactive; that is, given a specific input, the output is always the same.
 Machine learning models using this type of AI are effective for simple classification and pattern recognition tasks.
 They can consider huge chunks of data and produce a seemingly intelligent output, but they are incapable of analyzing scenarios that include imperfect information or require historical understanding.

 Theory of mind.
 This type of as-yet-unrealized AI is defined as capable of understanding human motives and reasoning and therefore able to deliver personalized results based on an individual's motives and needs.
 Also referred to as artificial general intelligence (AGI), theory of mind AI can learn with fewer examples than limited memory machines; it can contextualize and generalize information, and extrapolate knowledge to a broad set of problems.
-Artificial emotional intelligence, or the ability to detect human emotions and empathize with people, is being developed, but the current systems do not exhibit theory of mind and are very far from self-awareness, the next milestone in the evolution of AI.
+Artificial emotional intelligence -- or the ability to detect human emotions and empathize with people -- is being developed, but the current systems do not exhibit theory of mind and are very far from self-awareness, the next milestone in the evolution of AI.

-Self-aware AI aka artificial superintelligence.
+Self-aware AI, aka artificial superintelligence.
 This type of AI is not only aware of the mental state of other entities but is also aware of itself.
 Self-aware AI, or artificial superintelligence (ASI), is defined as a machine with intelligence on par with human general intelligence and in principle capable of far surpassing human cognition by creating ever more intelligent versions of itself.
 Currently, however, we don't know enough about how the human brain is organized to build an artificial one that is as, or more, intelligent in a general sense.

 Why is AI important in the enterprise?

 For companies committed to data-driven decision-making, the surge in data will be a boon.
-Large data sets are the raw material for the vital in-depth analysis that drives improvements in existing business operations and leads to new lines of business.
+Large data sets are the raw material for yielding the in-depth business intelligence that drives improvements in existing business operations and leads to new lines of business.